How to Start a Podcast for Fun and Profit

 Steps to Creating and Profiting From a Podcast

-The challenge for many who are interested in starting a podcast, is that the technical know-how and logistics can seem overwhelming.
+The challenge for many who are interested in starting a podcast is that the technical know-how and logistics can seem overwhelming.
 While there is a lot to plan and do to start a podcast, it’s not difficult if you take it step by step.

 Here’s how you can start a profitable podcast.

-- What is the goal for your podcast?
 Some home business owners podcast to compliment their existing business.
 For others, the podcast is their home business.
 Or maybe your goal is simply to have an online radio show as a hobby business.
 All are acceptable, but your end game goal will dictate some of the decisions you make along the way.

-- What topic will you cover?
 Like most other business ideas, narrowing your niche enough to be unique without making it too limited to support a long-term show, is the best way to pick your topic.
 For example, if you want to start a health and wellness podcast, pick a sub-topic or a specific market, such as clean eating or diets for middle age moms.

-- Name your podcast.
 Coming up with a show name is one of the most important tasks, so take time to do it right.
 In many ways, it’s similar to naming your business, in that you want a memorable name that describes the nature of the show.
 If you’re podcasting along with your current home business, you’ll want to maintain your brand, so you’ll want to include your business name in the show.

-- Decide your show length, frequency and format.
-Most podcast experts agree that 20 to 45 minutes is an ideal show length.
-Some podcasters post daily, while most post weekly.
+Most podcast experts agree that 20-45 minutes is an ideal show length.
+Some podcasters post daily, while most posts weekly.
 However, you can post monthly if that’s what it takes to produce a solid show full of value for your audience.
 Finally, how will the show be organized?
 Will it just be you speaking, or will you have a co-host or a guest interview?
 Will you have different segments to your show, such as a Q&A or tip of the week?

 Gather Your Tools and Equipment

-- Microphone.
 This is one thing you don’t want to skimp on.
 You can get an affordable USB microphone that can record directly into your editing software for around $50.
 Most podcasters have desktop microphones, but there are some quality headset ones as well.

-- Skype for interviews.
 If you plan to interview guests, Skype is a fantastic, affordable option, especially if your guests live in a different country.
 You can do plain audio calls or video calls if you’d like to do a videocast.
 You can call Skype-to-Skype for free.
 Skype-to-phone has fees, but it’s very affordable.

-- Software to record interviews.
 If you’re doing a solo show, there is no need for this, but if you want to record Skype calls, you’ll need a third-party software that will record the call.
 Some options include Pamela for Skype (Windows), ECamm (Mac/iOS), and MP3 Skype Recorder (free).

-- Test everything.
 Before you record your first real show, have a test run to learn how to use your equipment and software, and fix your glitches.
 For example, make sure your recorder is actually recording your Skype call.
 You don’t want to interview someone only to discover the call wasn’t recorded.